 “Seeking Healthy Students and Lifelong Fitness”

 A larger and better-equipped Fitness Center at the High School is essential to the implementation of a successful physical education curriculum that students will find engaging and meaningful.
 An improved and more inclusive space is also necessary to meet the needs of athletes and teams, and to provide gender equity consistent with Title IX.
-The Fitness Center opened in October 2017, with its construction funded by the Scarsdale Schools Education Foundation, and additional support from the District as well as a generous gift for equipment from the Madoff Family of Scarsdale.
+The Fitness Center opened in October 2017, jointly funded by the Scarsdale Schools Education Foundation and the District, as well as by a generous gift for equipment from the Madoff Family of Scarsdale.

 A Resource for All